-Admissions to state-funded junior schools in England are coordinated across local authority boundaries.
-This means that, if a child lives in Oxfordshire and the parent wants to apply for a place at a school that is in a different local authority, the parent must apply via Oxfordshire County Council.
+Admissions to state funded secondary schools in England are coordinated across Local Authority boundaries.
+This means that, if a child lives in Oxfordshire and the parent wants to apply for a place at a school that is in a different Local Authority, the parent must apply via Oxfordshire County Council.
 As with applications made for schools within Oxfordshire it is best to apply online.
-Oxfordshire County Council will liaise with the English local authority where the school is situated on behalf of the parent and child and will be responsible for sending notification of the outcome on behalf of the school / home local authority on National Offer Day.
+Oxfordshire County Council will liaise with the English Local Authority where the school is situated on behalf of the parent and child and will be responsible for sending notification of the outcome on behalf of the school / home Local Authority on National Offer Day.